To help you we have some guidance notes on how to apply for DSA funding.

 Stage 9 Welcome to Ulster University

 We want you to have the support you require from the first day of your first term at Ulster University, but there are steps that we need you to take to progress.
-That is why we encourage you to start this process as early as possible and contact Student Support if you need any advice along the way.
+That is why we encourage you to start this process as early as possible and contact Student Wellbeing if you need any advice along the way.